Amin173/local_sensing_intest/Readme.md

 docker exec -it <container_id> bash
 ```

-To run the ROS application run:
+To run the ROS application run the following commands inside the container:

 ```sh
 cd /opt/ros/overlay_ws